.jpeg)

 Electronic Devices

 Pathway does not take responsibility for personal items of any sort.
-This includes, but is not limited to, iPads, iPods, laptops, cell phones, etc. It is our desire that these items, if not necessary for class, be left at home, in the car, or at the very least, in a backpack.
-The ultimate handling of these items will be left to the discretion of the teachers, but students are expected to not use electronic devices while in class unless it is necessary for that class.
-The host church has open WiFi.
-Please do not view, listen to or discuss anything inappropriate.
+This includes, but is not limited to, any electronic devices, personal belongings, including ear buds/headphones, chargers, etc. It is our desire that these items, if not necessary for class, be left at home, in a locked car, or at the very least, in a backpack or on your person (with the exception of cell phones in class).

 Leadership Team